-Right from decorating the mandap to decking up the bride and bridegroom, Bengalis beautifully express their artistic exuberance.
+Right from decorating the mandap to decking up the bride and bridegroom, Bengalis express their artistic exuberance beautifully.
 Bengali weddings are not conducted during the Indian calendar months of Bhadra, Ashwin, Kartik, Poush and Chaitra.
 The most peculiar part of Bengali wedding is that the bride and the groom's mothers do not witness the marriage

 The engagement ceremony